 We have eight weeks to consider and resolve your complaint.
 If we have not resolved your complaint within this time, you may be eligible to bring the complaint to the Legal Ombudsman via firstname.lastname@example.org, their website at www.legalombudsman.org.uk, or PO Box 6806, Wolverhampton, WV1 9WJ.
-Normally, you will need to bring a complaint to the Legal Ombudsman within 6 months of receiving a final written response from us about your complaint or within 6 years of the act or omission about which you are complaining occurring or 3 years from when you should have known about it.
-The Legal Ombudsman will not accept complaints where the date of act/omission was before 6th October 2010.
+You must take your complaint to the Legal Ombudsman within six months of receiving a final response to your complaint from us.
+From 1 April 2023, the Legal Ombudsman also expects complaints to be made to them within 1 year of the date of the act or omission about which you are concerned or within 1 year of you realising there was a concern.

 You may also contact the Solicitors Regulation Authority if you are concerned about our conduct.

 You have the right to complain about your bill in accordance with our complaints procedure.
 You have to right to challenge the bill by applying to court for an assessment under Part III of the Solicitors’ Act 1974.
 If you apply for an assessment, the Legal Ombudsman may not deal with your complaint.